QMCPACK/cxx_prototype/containers/README.md

 So far, tried
 1. static_assert
 Working.
+One implementation of Vector class.
+No specialization.
+Some if-statement to bypass value initialization if the memory is not host accessible.
-Developer controlled error.
+If member function is invalid, get a developer controlled error.

 2. SFINAE
-Not working yet
+Working.
+Put an is_host_accessible specialization

 3. MultiSpecialization
+Working.
+One fallback for host accessible allocators.
+Individual specialization for host non-accessible allocators.
-Working. "error: no match for ‘operator[]’"
+If member function is invalid, get "error: no match for ‘operator[]’"